The Role of Marketing for Companies

 When going global, corporate messages fulfill different business needs, from communicating a brand’s message and its value proposition to promoting a product or service.
 Multiple factors play a key role when creating content that meets these demands, as words, images, tone, and style need to work in unison.
 At the end of the day, marketing content combines verbal and non-verbal components and a simple literal translation just won’t cut it.

-Literal translation can lead to potential loss of meaning and scant cultural adaptation, this is why marketing translations require a more sophisticated approach known as transcreation.
+Literal translation can lead to potential loss of meaning and scant cultural adaptation, and this is why marketing translations require a more sophisticated approach known as transcreation.
 Language professionals need to dive deep into the cultural aspects of where the message will be displayed and guarantee that the key message is still conveyed, even if words change completely between the source (original piece) and the target text (newly translated piece).

 Translating Marketing Content